REMEDY : BNSSG referral pathways & Joint Formulary

 • Advise clear fluids for 48 hours, then low-residue diet

-• Do not give routine unless immunocompromised or systemic signs (1) - see below for further advice.
+• Do not give routine antibiotics unless immunocompromised or systemic signs (1) - see below for further advice.

 • Safety-netting and 48-hour review essential